-- Coat the fish in olive oil, then sprinkle the spices over both sides of the tilapia.
+- Coat the fish in avocado oil, then sprinkle the spices over both sides of the tilapia.
 You'll want to use all the seasoning to give it a nice rich flavor.

-- Place the fish in a greased baking dish, or a dish lined with tin foil, and bake at 400°F for 20 minutes, turning the fish after 10 minutes.
+- Place the fish in a greased baking dish, or a dish lined with parchment paper, and bake at 400°F for 10-15 minutes, flipping fish over halfway through.

 - While the fish is cooking, put the can of undrained beans in a small pot with the spices and heat it on low until warm.